Grilled Artichokes & Stems with Tarragon Garlic Butter, a edible extension of the heart

 Depending on how young the artichokes are, you may or not want to peel the artichoke stems.
 It isn’t always necessary, but with slightly older stems, peeling makes them a little better.

-For grilling artichokes, unless they are super tender, we will boil them first and then grill them just to slightly char and add a nice smokey flavor.
+For grilled artichoke hearts and stems, unless they are super tender, we will boil them first and then grill them just to slightly char and add a nice smokey flavor.
 In between boiling and grilling, the ‘chokes and stems will get marinated, then that marinade is later used as part of the garlic butter.
 No waste, all delicious flavor!

 Grilled Artichokes and Stems with Garlic Tarragon Butter